Cisco profit edges past estimates despite weak telecom spending

 Cisco shares were marginally down in after-market trading on Wednesday.

-(Reporting By Arathy S Nair and Anya George Tharakan in Bengaluru; Editing by Joyjeet Das)
+(Reporting By Arathy S Nair and Anya George Tharakan in Bengaluru; Editing by Joyjeet Das and Diane Craft)